nadiamariduena/express-intro-robert-1/README.md

 <p>
-Its going to show an error, and that is because there s an error related to the LISTENING, the issue comes form the fact that i didnt call the port inside the callback here: </p>
+Its going to show an error, and that is because there s an error related to the LISTENING, the issue comes from the fact that i didnt call the port inside the callback here: </p>

 ```javascript
 app.listen(() => {